Nonparametric Multi-shape Modeling with Uncertainty Quantification: Applications

-We also outline a sequential procedure for landmarking, inspired by \cite{gao2019gaussian}, as follows: (1) fit a GP (either separate single-output or multiple-output) to the curve(s); (2) obtain the estimated $2\times 2$-dimensional prediction variance matrix for both coordinates of a single curve, $\tilde{\Sigma}_p(s^*)$, with each coordinate's predictive variances $\tilde{\sigma}_{p1}(s^*), \sigma_{p2}(s^*)$ on the diagonal; (3) set the next landmark $s_{p+1}$ as:
+We also outline a sequential procedure for landmarking, inspired by \cite{gao2019gaussian}, as follows: (1) fit a GP model to the curve(s); (2) obtain the estimated prediction variance matrix for both coordinates of a single curve, $\tilde{\Sigma}_p(s^*)$, with each coordinate's predictive variances $\tilde{\sigma}_{p1}(s^*), \tilde{\sigma}_{p2}(s^*)$ on the diagonal; (3) set the next landmark $s_{p+1}$ as:

-The value $\lambda \in [0,1]$ controls how much weight is attributed to the predictive variance of the first coordinate, and is pre-specified by the user.
-A standard choice is to set $\lambda=0.5$ for equal weighting.